 The Challenger Trust (CT) was established in 1998 and has been working in some of the most socio- economically deprived areas of the UK for 14 years.
-Over 100 schools and 40,000 young people have bene ted from our work with the trust.
-We run accredited outdoor educational programmes to help young people to raise their aspirations, develop the skills required to be life-long learners and improve their educational and employment opportunities.
-We have participated in national debate in the eld of outdoor education, and contributed c.£1M toward activity for deprived children in 12 years.
+Over 100 schools and 40,000 young people have benefited from our work with the trust.
+We run accredited outdoor educational programs to help young people to raise their aspirations, develop the skills required to be life-long learners and improve their educational and employment opportunities.
+We have participated in national debate in the end of outdoor education, and contributed £1M toward activity for deprived children in 12 years.
 Through our existing partnerships we have links with worldwide business organisations, local authorities, academies and all types of schools who commission our courses.

 The Department for Education approved the Challenger Multi-Academy Trust (CMAT) as a sponsor for 2014.
 We are a small trust with minimal central overheads, with improvement models designed

 to maximise funding direct to schools, but with sophisticated knowledge of the education sector over many years and access to a wide range of educational professionals in the primary, secondary and special schools sectors in order to support and develop the ‘Challenger’ model in our academies.

 Our mission is to create a federation of outstanding schools where every young person has the opportunity to participate in engaging and active learning experiences and achieve excellent educational outcomes in an inclusive and high performing school system.
 An education which prepares all children and young people to enter the university or employment of their choice and succeed in life through developing leadership, service and high aspirations due to the content of their character.